douglasteeple/DIGITS_Traffic_Signs/README.md

 ## Data Acquisition:

 The LISA dataset contains over 7,000 traffic sign images.
-This is an example of raw images of the 4 classes of signs chosen:
+These are examples of raw images of the 4 classes of signs chosen:

 <center>
 <table>